AnantShankhdhar/Flipkart_Category_Prediction/README.md

 <h2> Libraries used </h2>

+<h2>The approach has been discussed in detail in the file README.pdf </h2>

 The following python libraries were used and are required by the classifier:-
 For cleaning and visualization:-
 1)pandas